How to Register a Death

 When to register

-You must register a death within: 5 days in England, Wales, and Northern Ireland 8 days in Scotland
+According to GOV.UK, you must register a death within: 5 days in England, Wales, and Northern Ireland 8 days in Scotland

 This includes weekends and bank holidays.
 If the death has been referred to the coroner, they'll tell you when you can register - this might be outside the usual timeframe.